Orangery vs Conservatory: Difference and Comparison

 A century after the usage for lime and orange trees had been established, other varieties of tender plants, exotic shrubs, and plants also came in the orangery to be housed.

-The imported citrus fruit like pineapples and other tender fruit became much cheaper and generally available.
+The imported citrus fruit like pineapples and other tender fruit became much cheaper and available.
 But orangeries were commonly used for more tender ornamental plants.
 I

 The orangery was not just a greenhouse but also a symbol of wealth and prestige and a garden feature.
 Often it would contain grottos, fountains, and an area to entertain in inclement weather.